 Jewelry and artefacts as artistic medium

-The Nuremberg Fine Arts / Gold and Silversmithing Class fosters a spirit of cooperation and openness between disciplines, artistic exploration and innovative work processes.
+The Jewelry and artefacts Arts Class fosters a spirit of cooperation and openness between disciplines, artistic exploration and innovative work processes.

 Taking the view of artists as originators, as "creators" of ideas, the inventive phase within the study process assumes an outstanding role.
 An atmosphere must be created in which students learn the essentials, and are inspired to develop their own personal approaches.
 Training is therefore based on nurturing students' individual talents.
 The students themselves are free to develop their own concepts and realise artistic projects on their own initiative.
 Study is aimed at acquiring individual skills and improving theoretical and practical proficiency.
 A poetic approach, imagination and Utopian vision lead to experience and expertise.